AstrobioMike/AstrobioMike.github.io/genomics/de_novo_assembly.md

 anvi-import-taxonomy -c contigs.db -i centrifuge_report.tsv centrifuge_hits.tsv -p centrifuge
 ```

-Ok, great, so we've got quite a bit of info into our contigs database now.
-The next thing we want to do is recruit our reads that built our assembly, to our assembly, so we can incorporate coverage information.
-I did the mapping with [bowtie2](https://github.com/BenLangmead/bowtie2) as mentioned above:
+The last thing we want to add right now is the mapping information from recruiting our reads to the assembly, which I did with [bowtie2](https://github.com/BenLangmead/bowtie2) as mentioned above:

 ```bash
   # building bowtie index from our selected assembly fasta file